My shopping cart

 I have loved books and used bookstores all my life.

 For as long as I can remember, books have been my escape, my delight and my companion.

 Readers are a special breed.

-I have worked as a bookseller for a Big Box Store, a stay-at-home parent, a Barista, a Social Worker at a Pregnancy Centre, an Adoptions Worker and a Foster Parent.
+I have worked as a bookseller for a Big Box Store, a stay-at-home parent, a Barista, a Social Worker at a Pregnancy Centre, an Adoptions Worker, and a Foster Parent.
 When we stopped Fostering, I felt tremendous loss and my heart needed some comfort - I turned to books and a local bookstore.
 It was at this point that I began to resurrect an idea that has been brewing in my mind for many years: a mobile used bookshop.
-This always seemed like a bizarre notion, because I looked around and saw nothing like this... until I heard a podcast one day that reminded me "just because it doesn't already exist doesn't mean it SHOULDN'T exist", and I began researching the mobile book idea.
+This always seemed like a bizarre notion, because I looked around and saw nothing like this... until I heard a podcast one day that reminded me "just because it doesn't already exist doesn't mean it SHOULDN'T exist", and I began researching the mobile bookshop idea.